 5. Paper & Digital

-Finally make sure your electronic document management solution doesn’t ignore paper.
+Finally, make sure your electronic document management solution doesn’t ignore paper.
 The use of paper in businesses has decreased, but it is still a factor for most businesses.
 When we surveyed HR professionals 73% said they were still relying on paper to manage documents.
 In a Harris Poll conducted earlier this year 82% of those who responded said paper-based workflows would likely still be needed for at least the next decade.

 This means companies are working in hybrid environments where paper and digital documents must coexist.
 Make sure your technology can easily ingest documents that may have started off as paper.
 Adding documents to your digital document management solution should be easy and inexpensive.
-You should be able add paper or digital documents by uploading, emailing or secure FTP.
+You should be able to add paper or digital documents by uploading, emailing, or secure FTP.

 When digitizing employee documents make sure you are not required to have any special software or hardware.
 You also must have the ability to create a library of your own electronic forms so over time you can continue to reduce your dependence on paper.